geotrev/sri-lock/README.md

 {
   // Each entry uses a package name as the key "package-name": {

-    // Specifies file resources used in your script tags.
-These paths should
+    // Specifies the file paths used in your script tags.
+These paths must
     // partially match your path in the `src` attribute.
     //
     // REQUIRED

     "resources": ["some/path/bundle-name.min.js", "some-path/bundle-name.js"],

-    // Specifies which files have the script tags.
+    // Specifies which files to search for script tags in.
     //
     // REQUIRED

     "targets": ["README.md", "test/index.html"],

     // Specifies if the resources are located in a modules folder.
-    // Automatically prepends `node_modules/package-name` to paths
+    // Automatically prepends `node_modules/<CONFIG_KEY>` to paths
-    // defined in `resources`, where `package-name` is the key
+    // defined in `resources`, where `<CONFIG_KEY>` is the key
-    // of your paopu config object.
+    // of the given paopu config entry.
     // This also causes the tool to ignore `resourceBasePath`
     //
     // OPTIONAL

     "module": false,

     // Specifies a common base path for paths in `resources`